 Google Shopping ads have proven to have much higher conversion rates compared to text-only ads.
 On average conversion rates are 26% higher and also your cost-per-click is reduced by about 23%.
 This leads to more relevant traffic to your eStore at better CPC and ultimately boost your ROI.

-PLAs are much simpler to manage on the back end easing your workflow.
-There are no keywords and Google uses your product data feed to match your products so searches.
+PLAs can be simpler to manage on the back end easing your workflow.
+Google uses your product data feed to match your products to searches.
 You can manipulate product data feed to optimize your ads with your product title, category, and descriptions.
+Although you don’t need to set keywords and create specific ads like with Search ads, the words you use in titles are very important, and you do need to make sure your feed data is good to get the best results.
+More on this below.

 With Google Shopping ads multiple products can appear with a single query boosting exposure for your product line.
 That helps you raise awareness of new and related products.